Indico Data named a leader in Everest Group’s intelligent document processing (IDP) PEAK Matrix® 2023

 New demands on insurance underwriting automation

-Analysts point to key trends that highlight the need to accelerate automation in insurance underwriting.
+Analysts point to key trends that highlight the need to accelerate underwriting automation.

 Deloitte notes a shift from hindsight, meaning looking at only historical data, to foresight, which involves taking advantage of new digital resources and predictive data.
 Sensors are generating huge volumes of data in real time that can be used for risk assessment and mitigation in everything from automobiles to factory floor machines, for example.